-I’ve been using Fujifilm X cameras for the last 5 years and it’s time to sum up whats the bear gear I’ve used.
+I’ve been using Fujifilm X cameras for the last 5 years and it’s time to sum up whats the best gear I’ve used.
 This is a list of all the cameras, lenses and accessories based on my own unscientific experiences, so don’t kill me if you disagree.
-It’s highly based on personal preferences (like smaller is better vs bigger with better specs).
+It’s highly based on personal preferences (smaller is better vs bigger with better specs etc. ).
 A lof of this gear is old now but hopefully I can still help people buying 2nd hand gear.
+I’ve marked my top favorite gear with a star ★ and other recommended gear with a white star ☆

-- Fujifilm X100S / X100T / X100F – I used these cameras for many years and took some of my best photos with them.
+- ★ Fujifilm X100S / X100T / X100F – I used these cameras for many years and took some of my best photos with them.
 The 35mm equivalent lens is the best all around lens in my opinion.
-The camera is small which is good espcially when you start out as a photographer and is scared of peoples reactions.
-But you can’t change lenses, and when you get better as a photographer changing lenses is essential.
-So I wouldn’t recommend it even though I also love it.
+The camera is small which is good espcially when you start out as a photographer and is afraid of peoples reactions.
+But you can’t change lenses so you are gonna need another camera also.

 If you do decide to buy: Not much differencen beteen the X100S and X100T.
 Auto focus speed is extremely slow, get the X100F if you are serious about it.